 The energy internet will cause as much disruption as the internet caused over the last 20 years.
 The question is, what can you do now to prepare for it?

-At the summit, two takeaways emerged that I want to talk about in this post.
-The first: There are no winners or losers yet, and new opportunities already exist for companies ready to innovate.
-The second: No single company can navigate the energy transition alone — we must all collaborate to succeed.
+Here are two thoughts.
+1) There are no winners or losers yet, and new opportunities already exist for companies ready to innovate. and 2) No single company can navigate the energy transition alone — we must all collaborate to succeed.

 1. The energy internet is already generating new opportunities